winedrop/winedrop/README.md

 ### 👋 Hi, I’m Austin

 ### About Me
--I'm a UCLA student majoring in Computer Science and minoring in Mathematics
+-I'm a UCLA student majoring in Computer Science

-### Other
--previous github: github.com/Au-Ch
 <!---
 winedrop/winedrop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.